What is the Alabama Youth Institute?

 How to participate

-To participate in the Alabama Youth Institute, students research a global issue and write a three page paper under the supervision of a teacher or mentor (using the downloadable guidelines above).
+To participate in the Alabama Youth Institute, high school students research a global issue and write a paper under the supervision of a teacher or mentor (using the downloadable guideline above and resources below).

-Registration and paper submission due online by: June 1, 2019.
+Registration and paper submission are due online by: June 16, 2023.

 There is no registration cost to participate in the Institute and meals will be provided during the event.
 However, both student and teacher/mentor participants must organize their own transportation to and from the event in Tuskegee, AL.